bkawk/VeChainReact/README.md

 # VeChain React
 A simple react app in TypeScript and Sass that allows the user to request funds by entering the amount of funds and the address to send the funds to.
+The Address and amount is then sent to AWS SQS where it will await processing by  a lambda function.

 [![<ORG_NAME>](https://circleci.com/gh/bkawk/VeChainReact.svg?style=svg)](<LINK>)